A Christmas Train for the Signalman – Rogers Park, Illinois (1908)

 There is some happy news, “Joe is doing fine now.”

-It is not clear if Joe is Joe Warren, the husband of May.
+It is not clear if Joe is the husband or other relative of May.

-In any event, one hopes that the Warrens and the Gearys did enjoy a splendid Christmas and a delightful 1909.
+In any event, one hopes that Charles was pleased by the postcard art related to his career, that Joe continued to improve, and that the Warrens and the Gearys enjoyed a splendid Christmas and a delightful 1909.

 Share: